 The World Health Organization says two billion adults are considered overweight, out of which 650 million are obese.
 This means that 39% of the world’s population over the age of 18 is overweight, and as many as 13% are obese.
 An unhealthy diet is associated with a higher risk of developing cardiovascular disease, diabetes and certain types of cancer.
 See?
 There is a common reason why we are warning and asking “do you know what you’re eating”?

-“Considering the natural benefits of Croatia, water quality and comparative advantages due to geographical location and proximity to large and diverse EU markets, through the transformation of production processes and production improvement the goal is to achieve greater value chain and competitiveness of Croatian aquaculture products abroad and at home market “said the Ministry.
+“Considering the natural benefits of Croatia, water quality and comparative advantages due to geographical location and proximity to large and diverse EU markets, through the transformation of production processes and product improvement the goal is to achieve greater value chain and competitiveness of Croatian aquaculture products abroad and at the home market, “said the Ministry.

 And really, it’s time for a change to happen!
 From the perspective of agriculture and the food system, obesity prevention is best achieved by ensuring access to a high-quality varied diet.
 Furthermore, we live in a country that can produce enough food and that can feed more people than there are in Croatia.
 However, here we come to an important implication: a strategy in which policy directly intervenes in agricultural production to promote a healthy diet will certainly not be effective if the way the food is processed, distributed and ultimately sold through the supply chain is not taken into account.
 And that’s where we jump in – your VeeMee!